Coherently enhanced radiation friction in laser-plasma collisions

-At a higher laser intensity [$a_0=25, I\approx 1.7\cdot 10^{21}$ W/cm$^2$, see Fig.~\ref{fig_rfest}~(a)] RF is still substantial when the contributions from coherent and incoherent radiation are commensurable (tilted green line).
-Here, however, one cannot expect that Eqs.~(\ref{deltapll}) and (\ref{dpfg}) remain accurate and that the total RF might be combined as their simple sum.
-Indeed, in derivation of Eqs.~(\ref{deltapll}) and (\ref{dpfg}) the dominance of either incoherent or coherent radiation was implied.
-The case when they are both significant remains a separate interesting problem, which we address for future studies.
+At higher intensity [$a_0=25, I\approx 1.7\cdot 10^{21}$ W/cm$^2$, see Fig.~\ref{fig_rfest}~(b)] RF remains substantial when the coherent and incoherent contributions are comparable (tilted green line).
+Here, however, one cannot expect Eqs.~(\ref{deltapll}) and (\ref{dpfg}) to be accurate and that the total RF might be combined as their simple sum, as their derivations assume that only one contribution dominates.
+Their joint regime is a separate interesting problem that we address for future studies.

 Let us discuss the prospects for experimental observation of the coherently enhanced RF.
 The required intensity $I\gtrsim 10^{18}-10^{20}$ W/cm$^2$ corresponding to $a_0\sim1-10$ and the required particle energy $10-100$ MeV are now routinely obtained at the modern laser facilities \cite{danson_hplse2019}.
-However, production of ultrarelativistic particle bunches of the required high densities might be really challenging.
-Obtaining electron bunch densities of the order of $10^{18}$ cm$^{-3}$ \cite{chang_prappl2023,storey_prstab2024} and even $10^{21}$ cm$^{-3}$ \cite{salehi_prx2021} with laser/plasma wakefield accelerators were reported recently.
-Similar density $n\sim 10^{21}$ cm$^{-3}$ was claimed for the bunches at the FACET~II facility in the near future \cite{yakimenko_prl2019,facet2}.
-For an optical laser ($\lambda_L\sim10\mu$m) these densities correspond to $\left(10^{-3}-1\right)n_c$.
-For electron-positron bunches the state-of-the-art densities $10^{16}$ cm$^{-3}$ for an optical laser correspond to $10^{-5} n_c$ \cite{sarri_ncomms2015}.
+However, production of relativistic particle bunches of the required high densities might be really challenging.
+Obtaining electron bunches with densities of the order of $10^{18}-10^{19}$ cm$^{-3}$, low emittance and energy spread $\delta\mathcal{E}/\mathcal{E}\sim1-20\%$ using laser/plasma wakefield accelerators were reported recently \cite{salehi_prx2021,chang_prappl2023,storey_prstab2024}.
+Maintaining a small energy spread is essential, because $\left<\Delta p_\parallel\right>/p_0\gtrsim\delta\mathcal{E}/\mathcal{E}$ is necessary for a straightforward observation of the effect.
+An even higher density $n\sim 10^{21}$ cm$^{-3}$ is anticipated at the the FACET~II facility in the near future \cite{yakimenko_prl2019,facet2} and in schemes based on electron acceleration by a helical laser \cite{shi_prl2021,shi_ppcf2021,shi_hplse2022,blackman_commphys2022}.
+For an optical laser ($\lambda_L\sim1\mu$m) these densities correspond to $\left(10^{-3}-1\right)n_c$.
+For electron-positron bunches the state-of-the-art densities $10^{16}$ cm$^{-3}$ \cite{sarri_ncomms2015} correspond to $10^{-5} n_c$ for an optical laser.